lavya77/bloggs_S/README.md

 ## Setup and Installation

-To get a local copy up and running, follow these simple steps.
+To get a local copy up and running, follow these simple steps

 Prerequisites